 - Assist the NES with auditing and correcting the list of eligible staff and listener voters.

-- Coordinate the recording of candidate on-air statements and ensure they are aired both regularly and fairly by radio station staff.
+- Coordinate the recording of candidate on-air statements (in English and Spanish, if desired) and ensure they are aired both regularly and fairly by radio station staff.

-- Organize and moderate on-air and in-person candidate forums and community meetings to give voters opportunities to meet and here from the candidates.
+- Organize and moderate on-air and in-person candidate forums and community meetings to give voters opportunities to meet and hear from the candidates.

-- Enforce Pacifica’s Fair Campaign Policy, investigate allegations of violations, issue warnings, or more severe penalties up to and including revoking a candidate’s eligibility.
+- Enforce Pacifica’s Fair Campaign Policy, record/investigate allegations of violations, issue warnings, or more severe penalties up to and including revoking a candidate’s eligibility as instructed by the National Elections Supervisor.

 - Continue the promotion of the election and encourage staff and listener members to vote.